MX Connect

 While these two World Elite Mastercards have the same income requirements, the Neo World Elite Mastercard is a bit more expensive annually and it doesn’t offer the same first year annual fee rebate as the BMO CashBack World Elite Mastercard.

 So, if you’re focused on the rewards program alone, the Neo World Elite Mastercard offers the same high cashback rates on groceries and gas, and better rates on recurring payments – especially when these rates are boosted through a Neo everyday savings account or through partnered merchants.
-Alternatively, if you want better cashback rates on transit in particular, more extensive coverage, and tons of travel benefits, then the BMO CashBack World Elite Mastercard is still the superior option.
+Not to mention, the Neo World Elite Mastercard also has better coverage.
+Alternatively, if you want better cashback rates on transit in particular and tons of travel benefits, then the BMO CashBack World Elite Mastercard is still the superior option.

 BMO CashBack World Elite Mastercard vs. Scotia Momentum Visa Infinite Card